edsu/diss/chapters/05-bots-seeds-people.md

 not adequately describe how selection occurs in the web archiving context.
 Instead, we found that automated agents often serve as collaborators that act in concert with the archivist.
 Indeed, these agents themselves are often the embodiment of rules or heuristics for appraisal.
-In this section, we report how crawl modalities, information structures, and tools play a significant role in selection decisions.
-We also highlight how resource constraints as well as moments of breakdown work to shape appraisal practice.
+In this section, I report how crawl modalities, information structures, and tools play a significant role in selection decisions.
+I also highlight how resource constraints as well as moments of breakdown work to shape appraisal practice.

-### Crawl Modalities
+### IV.B.1.
+Crawl Modalities

 While often guided by archivists in some fashion, the work of archiving is mostly achieved through a partnership with automated agents (bots) that do the monotonous, mostly hidden work of collecting web pages.
 This work includes fetching the individual HTML for web pages, and then fetching any referenced CSS, JavaScript, image or video files that are required for the page to render.
 Once a given page has been archived the bot then analyzes the resource for links out into the web, and decides whether to follow those links to archive them as well.
 This process continues recursively until the bot is unable to identify new content that the archivist has selected, is told to stop, or terminates because of an unforeseen error.
 Participants reflected on this process by talking about the paths that they took, often *with* their automated agents, through the web in different ways, or modalities: domain crawls, website crawls, topical crawls, event based crawls, document crawls.